DMDuFresne/IIOT-Recipe-Database-a-Work-In-Progress/README.md

 - The intent of this project is to learn patterns for incorporating Transactional Data in an event driven IIOT Architecture.

 ### Quick Notes
 - **Node Red Backend**, this holds the current iteration of the API and services that interact with the Postgres Database.
+You will need to update the username and password for the Broker and the database connections in Node Red.
 - **Node Red Frontend**, this is planned as the UI to interact with the API Endpoints.
 - **pg-uns-bridge**, this is a first pass at a service to listin to Notify Events from Postgres and Publish the event to the MQTT Broker.
 - **postgres**, this is what it sounds like...
 A postgres database.